cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 - [ ] If the registration information is invalid, the unregistered user is alerted of the errors in their input(s).
 - [ ] If the registration information is valid, a new user is created and the user is logged in.
 - [ ] Once successfully registered and logged in, the user is redirected to a splash page.
 ### Log In

 * As a registered and unauthorized user, I want to be able to log in to the website via a log-in form.
-  * When I am on the `/` page, I can click a `Log In` button and a modal will appear.
-The log in modal will contain a form:
+  * When I am on the `/` page, I will see a log in form:
     * I would like to be able to enter my user credentials on a clearly laid out form.
   * When I enter invalid data on the log-in form:
     * I would like the website to inform me of the validations I failed to pass and repopulate the form with my valid entries (except my password).